Visual Studio Code extension for Arduino

 - Note: Arduino IDE

-1.8.7 has some breaking changes, causing board package and library installation failures.
+1.8.7 had some breaking changes, causing board package and library installation failures.
+These failures were corrected in

 The Arduino CLI can be downloaded from the repository's release page